dhah229/weather-api/README.md

 # for an xarray
 ds = wa.to_xr()
 ```
-The only difference is fetching different timescale data which will be explained later.
-Queries can be constrained by specifying the `start_date`/`end_date` and the variables of interest in the constructor:
+The time period can be constrained by specifying the `start_date`/`end_date`.
+Furthermore, you can specify the variables of interest in the constructor:
 ```python
 from datetime import datetime
 wa = HydrometricStation(